tidev/pulsar-titanium/README.md

 While this is not in the public Atom package library you need to manually install it.

 1. Clone or download the project
+2. Run npm install in the project folder
-2. Copy or symlink the project directory into your Atom packagaes directory.
+3. Copy or symlink the project directory into your Atom packagaes directory.
 For example:

 `ln -s /path/to/the/plugin ~/.atom/packages`